nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 ## Defining a New Sink Stage

 In Morpheus, we define a stage to be a sink if it outputs the results of a pipeline to a destination external to the pipeline.
-Morpheus currently provides two sink stages:  `WriteToFileStage` and `WriteToKafkaStage`.
+Morpheus includes several sink stages under the `morpheus.stages.output` namespace.

 Recall that in the previous section we wrote a `RabbitMQSourceStage`.
 We will now complement that by writing a sink stage that can output Morpheus data into [RabbitMQ](https://www.rabbitmq.com/).
 For this example, we are again using the [pika](https://pika.readthedocs.io/en/stable/#) client for Python.